syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/toolbar/item-configuration.md

 # Item Configuration in ASP.NET MVC Toolbar control

-The [ASP.NET Core Toolbar](https://www.syncfusion.com/aspnet-core-ui-controls/toolbar) can be rendered by defining an array of items.
+The Toolbar can be rendered by defining an array of items.
 Items can be constructed with the following built-in command types or item template.

 ## Button